esl/MongooseIM/doc/operation-and-maintenance/Reloading-configuration-on-a-running-system.md

 ### Node-specific options

+Usually all nodes in cluster share the same configuration.

-Very rarely we want different configs for each node in cluster.
+But sometimes we want different configs for each node in a cluster.

-Than `reload_cluster` would detect configuration inconsistency and would not allow configuration updates.
+By default in such cases `reload_cluster` would detect a configuration inconsistency and would not allow configuration updates.

 To tell `reload_cluster` to ignore such options, extra information should be provided in `ejabberd.cfg`.